brownboycodes/FruitCastle/src/docs/playpal/app_docs/PLAYPAL_ANDROID_TERMS_AND_CONDITIONS.md

 32. PlayPal uses considerable amount of memory and hard disk space and this is an experimental app, hence users are requested to the maker of this app cannot be held responsible/accountable for any kind of damage to your device after installation or while using the app.

+33. If anyone shares/shares/creates positive content about PlayPal on any social networking or any media streaming platforms, then that content can be used to promote PlayPal without any monetory compensation being offered to that content creator.

-33. PlayPal must not be used to mislead people into thinking it is a real payment/fund-transfer platform or any kind of other misleading applications.
+34. PlayPal must not be used to mislead people into thinking it is a real payment/fund-transfer platform or any kind of other misleading applications.

-34. Screenshots or morphed/altered/tampered/edited images of PlayPal must not be used to mislead people.
+35. Screenshots or morphed/altered/tampered/edited images of PlayPal must not be used to mislead people.

-35. People/Organizations who may use or intend to use PlayPal for misleading or scammming people will be met with serious legal and monetory consequences.
+36. People/Organizations who may use or intend to use PlayPal for misleading or scammming people will be met with serious legal and monetory consequences.

-36. PlayPal has been built using the Dart language and the Flutter framework on the frontend side and the backend service where it fetches the data from has been built using the Python language and the Flask framework.
+37. PlayPal has been built using the Dart language and the Flutter framework on the frontend side and the backend service where it fetches the data from has been built using the Python language and the Flask framework.

-37. Anyone can share the app on any social networking platform and the source code, provided they also credit/acknowledge the people who made the app, such as, Nabhodita Garai (brownboycodes) for app development and Vadim Demenko, Ramakrishna Venkatesan and Nimasha Perera for designing the User Interface.
+38. Anyone can share the app on any social networking platform and the source code, provided they also credit/acknowledge the people who made the app, such as, Nabhodita Garai (brownboycodes) for app development and Vadim Demenko, Ramakrishna Venkatesan and Nimasha Perera for designing the User Interface.

-38. PlayPal doesn't use a database hence data sent by user to the server through the PlayPal app such as payments, fund requests or addition of new card or creation of new user is not saved at all.
+39. PlayPal doesn't use a database hence data sent by user to the server through the PlayPal app such as payments, fund requests or addition of new card or creation of new user is not saved at all.
 Hence users are requested not to expect saving their data.

-39. Any attenmpt to alter the source code to harm the behavior/functioning of the PlayPal app will be considered an offence that would be met with severe consequences.
+40. Any attempt to alter the source code to harm the behavior/functioning of the PlayPal app will be considered an offence that would be met with severe consequences.

-40. The source code for PlayPal may or may not be updated depending upon people's interest.
+41. The source code for PlayPal may or may not be updated depending upon people's interest.